ppy/osu-wiki/news/2026/2026-06-17-project-loved-june-2026.md

 195.5 – 330 BPM, 4:13 | 7.79★ – 10.25★\
 *description written by [\_gt](https://osu.ppy.sh/users/8301957)*

-[layxa's __PLACEHOLDER_0__Extension Overdrive Pack 3__PLACEHOLDER_1__](https://osu.ppy.sh/beatmapsets/2380919#taiko) is a collection of [layxa](https://osu.ppy.sh/users/14800030)'s original maps, each sped up to push players to their limits.
+[layxa's Extension Overdrive Pack 3](https://osu.ppy.sh/beatmapsets/2380919#taiko) is a collection of [layxa](https://osu.ppy.sh/users/14800030)'s original maps, each sped up to push players to their limits.
 The set features a multitude of songs and maps, all featuring layxa's signature patterning and rhythm choices, including regular old speed maps as well as some double-BPM dump craziness.

 Why is the 3rd compilation nominated for Loved?
 Well...
 I just like the songs here more :D